It sounds contradictory, but it’s a very helpful form of insurance.

 One important thing to discuss with your insurance agent is whether you want an “all risks” or a “named perils” policy.

-All risk policies cover damage and loss caused by anything that isn’t specifically excluded.
 Named peril policies only cover damage and loss caused by the risks specifically named in your contract.
+If something happens that isn’t on that list, there is no coverage for that loss.

 Harry Levine Insurance Delivers

+But adequate protection requires more than a single policy.
 To make sure you have the coverage you need, meet with an independent insurance agency, such as Harry Levine Insurance.

-For more than 30 years, HLI has provided Central Florida businesses with top-quality customer service.
+For more than 30 years, HLI has provided Central Florida businesses with top quality customer service.
 We fully vet the insurance companies we work with to ensure that you receive only the best coverage while still respecting your budget.

-Call today to see how we can help you!
+Call today to see how we can help you.